 - Complete professional learning related to supervising pre-service teachers, either:

 - the AITSL Supervising Preservice Teachers Program – the minimum requirement is Practice Analysis Module 2 which can contribute towards your maintenance of accreditation hours

-- an alternative NESA approved professional learning on being a supervising teacher which may be offered at your school or through a teacher education provider.
+- an alternative NESA accredited course on being a supervising teacher which may be offered at your school or through a teacher education provider.